mikeagun/staticimp/README.md

 staticimp, like Staticman, can create yaml/json files in a repository, so if for example you are using a hugo theme that already supports staticman, you should be able to support staticimp with minimal changes (staticimp.yml and changing the POST url).

+# Work In Progress

+staticimp is a work-in-progress.
+The basic features are stable, but thorough test code is still needed and there are some important features that I am still implementing.
+I'm planning on switching to staticimp for some sites I work on, so expect the important features to all be stable soon.

+**Features still to implement**
+- thorough test code
+- logging
+- spam protection (probably reCAPTCHA)
+- github as a second backend
+- I might include a filesystem backend for easier configuration testing
+- specify allowed hosts for a backend

 # Inspiration
 staticimp was inspired by the awesome project [Staticman](https://github.com/eduardoboucas/staticman).